wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

 *   (1) A promissory note may be made by 2 or more makers, and they may be liable thereon jointly, or jointly and severally, according to its tenor.

-    (2) Where a note runs **I promise to pay** and is signed by 2 or more persons, it is deemed to be their joint and several note.
+    (2) Where a note runs ""I promise to pay"" and is signed by 2 or more persons, it is deemed to be their joint and several note.

     Compare: 1883 No 8 s 85